PostHog/posthog.com/contents/handbook/product/user-feedback.md

 **After the call**
-1. Upload the recording to the [recordings folder](https://drive.google.com/drive/folders/1kmhj0GMAZTjVauN8JJKs_U7BgaD7XnUJ?usp=sharing), be sure to follow naming conventions.
+1. Upload the recording to the [recordings folder][recordings], be sure to follow naming conventions.
 2. Add the notes to the [Google Doc][feedback-doc], linking the recording.
 Try to keep them as clean as possible.
 3. If the user reported specific bug reports or specific feature requests, open the relevant issues in GitHub.
 Be sure to link to their Orbit and/or Hubspot record in case Engineering needs more context when scoping/building.
 4. Generate the reward for the user (see below).